Yehudi Menuhin International Competition for Young Violinists: Competition

-A member of the European Union of Music Competitions for Youth (EMCY), the Menuhin Competition runs every two years, each time in a different city with the support of local sponsors.
+A member of the European Union of Music Competitions for Youth (EMCY), the Menuhin Competition runs every two years.
 Recent competitions have been live-streamed on the Internet.

 The competition is open to violinists of any nationality under the age of 22.
 The competitors are pre-selected by video recording and compete in three rounds during the actual competition.
 There is a required repertoire, which is chosen by the competition's organizers.
 However, the competitors also play a virtuoso violin work of their own choice as part of the semi-finals.
 In the first round, each competitor is also given a four to eight bar phrase on which to improvise for three minutes.

 In later years the required repertoire and the gala concerts have included new works especially commissioned for the competition or works closely associated with the host country.
 At the 2010 Oslo competition, the previously required works by Paganini were replaced with works by the Norwegian violinist and composer Ole Bull to mark the bicentenary of his birth.
 The 2008 competition in Cardiff saw the world premiere of Welsh composer Mervyn Burtch's Elegy for King Arthur.
 The 2014 Austin, Texas competition included two world premieres of Texas-themed works: Donald Grantham's Black-eyed Suzy and Dan Welcher's The Cowboy and the Rattlesnake.
 The three commissioned works premiered at the 2016 London competition were John Rutter's Visions, Roxanna Panufnik's Hora Bessarabia and Òscar Colomina Bosch's Shpigl.

 In the Senior category cash prizes are awarded to the top four places, while in the Junior category (under 16 years old) cash prizes are awarded to the top five places.
 There are also a number of individual cash prizes.
 These include the Bach Prize for the best performance of Johann Sebastian Bach's violin works, donated in memory of Robert Masters, the founding director of the Yehudi Menuhin School.
 The First Prize winner in the Senior category also receives a one-year loan of a "golden age" Stradivarius violin.
 The First Prize winner of the Junior category receives a one-year loan of a "fine old Italian violin".

 The 2016 competition had 44 competitors—37 girls and seven boys.
 The top four prizes in the Senior category were won by young violinists from China, South Korea, and Taiwan.
 The top prize-winners in the Junior category were from the United States, South Korea, Sweden, and Germany.